-Monthly food costs are like a pulse indicating the health of your food truck and they shouldn’t fluctuate more than 1 percent.
+Monthly food truck food costs are like a pulse indicating the health of your food truck and they shouldn’t fluctuate more than 1 percent.
 Today we’ll discuss how you can stop feeding your food truck food costs.

 Several culprits for rising food costs included poor portion control, high-cost menu items and poor production planning.
 It is suggested that food truck owners review at least one of these item a day.
 Management should also “look at what goes into the garbage” and check in with staff to adjust how much they are serving.